 - After a few moments an overlay window will slide down with further instructions.
 Locate the destination clip in the Premiere Pro project panel, and select it.

 - Click the menu on the tab of the Metadata panel and choose Metadata Display… then enter "speed" in the search field and enable the SpeedScriber ID property.
-This step will need to be done once for each project.
 There is no need to display the SpeedScriber Last Import property which is used internally by the panel for tracking when updates are required.

 - In the Metadata panel (Window > Metadata) open the Clip section and scroll down to the bottom so you can see the SpeedScriber ID property.